Read about the latest publicly-available research and policy information from a range of institutions and government departments.

 The MRC-Arthritis Research UK Centre for Integrated Research into Musculoskeletal Ageing (CIMA) is running a free online course to help educate and inform the public about the risks and prevention tactics of musculoskeletal ageing.

-‘The Science of the Staying Active into Old Age' launches on the 6th November 2017 (sign up is now open) and features contributions from academics from the University of Liverpool, University of Sheffield and Newcastle University.
+‘The Science of the Staying Active into Old Age' launches on 6 November 2017 (sign up is now open) and features contributions from academics from the University of Liverpool, University of Sheffield and Newcastle University.
 The course examines how musculoskeletal ageing changes throughout the life course, how physical activity can benefit musculoskeletal health and what effect nutrition can have.

 A previous run of the course in 2016 saw 500 learners pledging behaviour change in terms of their approach to exercise, diet and lifestyle.
 The new run will see a greater focus on measuring that change with two learner surveys to record impact and evidence change.